Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Shipping disruptions persist in critical waterway amid strikes

 The Strait of Hormuz, a narrow waterway off Iran’s southern coast, is the main shipping route for crude from oil-rich countries such as Saudi Arabia and Kuwait to the rest of the world.
-Iran controls the strait’s northern side.
+Iran, which controls the strait’s northern side, on Monday warned that vessels passing through the strait would be targeted, according to an adviser to the commander of Iran’s Islamic Revolutionary Guard Corps (IRGC).

-About one-fifth of daily global production typically flows through the strait every day, according to the US Energy Information Administration, which calls the channel a “critical oil chokepoint.”
+About one-fifth of daily global production typically flowed through the strait before the current conflict, according to the US Energy Information Administration, which calls the channel a “critical oil chokepoint.”

+Oil prices surged, already beginning to hike gas prices when Americans are already struggling with affordability.
+Global oil prices on Monday traded at their highest level in over eight months, since US strikes on Iranian nuclear facilities in June.

 Iran’s supreme leader killed